Frequency of credit reports: Yearly

 A big boost in service is Identity Guard's midrange Total program, which costs $20 a month individually or $200 a year.
 You'll also get a monthly VantageScore 3.0 credit score based on your Experian credit file, and monitoring of your credit files at the three credit-reporting agencies — Equifax, Experian and TransUnion.

 The VantageScore 3.0 credit score is not as helpful as the rival FICO score used by most lenders when gauging creditworthiness, but it's still good information.
-Regarding your credit files, you'll get instant alerts when something suspicious happens, but no access to full credit reports.
-The protection also notifies you if your bank account is being taken over or a new account is being set up in your name.
+Regarding your credit files, you'll get quick alerts when something potentially suspicious happens, but access to full credit reports only once per year.
+The protection also notifies you if it detects that your bank account is being taken over or a new account is being set up in your name.

-Identity Guard's top-of-line Ultra plan adds a Social Insight report that uses IBM Watson artificial intelligence to examine things like your Facebook postings and timeline to identify potential vulnerabilities.
+Identity Guard's top-of-line Ultra plan adds a social media monitoring feature that analyzes children's and teens' social-media activity and warns parents about possible cyberbullying.
 It also adds monitoring of your credit-card and investment accounts and watches for address changes and home-title changes.
 The Ultra plan costs $30 a month or $300 a year for an individual.

 If you want to protect your entire family, another version of the Value plan costs $15 a month or $150 a year to protect two adults and an unlimited number of children up to age 18.
 The family version of the Total plan costs $30 a month or $300 a year, while the Ultra Family plan costs $40 a month or $400 a year.